projectsveltos/sveltos/docs/events/templating_all_resources_together.md

 # Templating when oneForEvent is false

-The following resources are available for instantiation if the `EventTrigger` has `oneForEvent` set to `false`.
+The following resources are available during template instantiation if the `EventTrigger` has `oneForEvent` set to `false`.

 | Name | Meaning | Availability |
 | :--- | :--- | :--- |